2 Basic Cuisine: A Review on Probability and Frequentist Statistical Inference

 Definition of probability distribution

 When we set a random variable \(Y\), we also set a new set of \(v\) possible outcomes \(\mathcal{Y} = \{ y_1, \dots, y_v\}\) coming from the sample space \(S\).
-This new set of possible outcomes \(\mathcal{Y}\) corresponds to the range of the random variable \(Y\) (i.e., all the possible values that could be taken on once we execute a given random experiment involving \(Y\)).
+This new set of possible outcomes \(\mathcal{Y}\) corresponds to the support of the random variable \(Y\) (i.e., all the possible values that could be taken on once we execute a given random experiment involving \(Y\)).

 That said, let us suppose we have a sample space of \(u\) elements defined as